Meet Laurie Scott

 Laurie has been a tireless advocate for victims of human sex trafficking in Ontario, both inside and outside of the Legislature.
-She was recognized for her work with the 2017 Champion for Children award by the BOOST Child & Youth Advocacy Centre in Toronto.
+In 2018, she received a National iSTAND Award from [free-them] in recognition of her "taking extraordinary measures to fight human trafficking in Canada".
+Laurie was also recognized with the 2017 Champion for Children award by the BOOST Child & Youth Advocacy Centre in Toronto.
 She is also passionate about encouraging women to get actively involved in public life.

 A graduate of Loyalist College, Laurie previously worked as a Registered Nurse, including at the Ross Memorial Hospital in Lindsay.